thiwaK/troid/readme.md

 # Troid

-**Troid** is a powerful tool set that can be used to use modify APK files easily.
+**Troid** is a powerful tool set that can be used to modify APK files easily.

 - Donate
 - Issues